-As well as insurance cover, a cash medical deposit of £200 in local currency must be lodged with a project coordinator on arrival to cover medical emergencies should it be necessary.
+As well as insurance cover, a cash medical deposit of £200 in GBP Sterling must be lodged with a project coordinator on arrival to cover medical emergencies should it be necessary (the full balance of the medical deposit will be returned at the end of the period of stay providing it was not required).
+Alternatively, the project coordinator will cover the cost of any medical treatments, with the cost to be repaid via bank transfer prior to departure from the reserve.
 Travel insurance is not accepted upfront at the hospitals but the patient can claim any payments back afterwards.
-The full balance of the medical deposit will be returned at the end of the period of stay providing it was not required.